alikuru/ami-restocked/README.md

 ## License

 is script is MIT licensed.
-See the LICENSE file for more details.
+See the [LICENSE](LICENSE) file for details.